jjtbsomhorst/homeyrss/README.md

 Read RSS Titles:
 Reads the complete list or the first x amount of items from the RSS Feed specified.
 You can now specify which data should be spoken.
 Choose from title, description or both!

+Read a specific Item from RSS Feed:
+Reads a specific item in a RSS Feed.
+The index is 0 based.
+So if you want to hear the first item you specify 0.

 ## Changelog

+1.0.2
+* Fixed a bug that would cause the app to crash after a while
+* Added a new feature.
+Now you can specificy which item it should speak.

 1.0.1
 * Fixed a bug that would cause the app to read the rss feed only once.